Top 10 Busiest US Cruise Homeports

 7. Port of New Orleans (Louisiana)

-There has been a deepwater port in that location since the US bought the territory from France in 1803, but it wasnโ€™t until 1984 that the first cruise terminal was developed.
-In 2022, the facility was the seventh-busiest US port, accommodating 1,048,112 cruise guests.
+There has been a deepwater port in that location since the US bought the territory from France in 1803, but it wasn’t until 1984 that the first cruise terminal was developed.
+In 2024, the facility announced a record-breaking year with more than 1.2 million cruise passenger movements.

 All major cruise lines sail from New Orleans, an important drive-to port for cruisers living in the Southern US.
-The port, which also has a big cargo operation, is a short distance from the cityโ€™s downtown, and cruise guests can easily access the historic French Quarter and other attractions.
+The port, which has a substantial cargo operation, has two cruise terminals, at Erato Street and Julia Street.
+Cruise guests can easily access the historic French Quarter and other attractions from either terminal.

 • Name: Port of New Orleans